ironic-oq-squad/final/README.txt

 This project is a part of UMich BDSI.
 To be shared with other groups in the Data Mining group.

+RESEARCH QUESTION
+How do vaccine sentiments vary between states with vs without vaccine incentives?

+DATA TO USE
+VT_incentive_v2.csv
+VT_nonincentive_v2.csv

 DOCKER PULL COMMAND